eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

     > * Wi-Fi 2.4 GHz
     > * USB 2.0 A male to Micro USB male cable

-> Note: Make sure the latest WiFi firmware is installed.
-The latest WiFi firmware can be downloaded from the [STMicroelectronics website](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip).
-This guide requires version 3.5.2.5.STM or later.

 ## Prepare the development environment

 To set up your development environment, first you clone a GitHub repo that contains all the assets you need for the tutorial.
 Then you install a set of programming tools.